tomatensaus/DeyeSolarDesktop/SmartDeyeDongle.md

 ### Cost
 I have an online store at https://smarthomeintegrations.co.za where you can order the SmartDeyeDongle.
 My contact details are on the website if you need to contact me.

-Shipping R100 via The Courier Guy (3-4 business days economy, but most of the times they deliver the next day) Only available in South Africa for now.
+Shipping R100 via The Courier Guy (3-4 business days economy, but most of the times they deliver the next day) I added a few international options, I can ship limited numbers and items (for now only the Dongle & ESP32) My website now includes an online flasher to allow anyone to purchase and flash the firmware.

-Plug and play device for home assistant that allows most settings on the inverter to be changed via UI/automations.
+This will open up up possibilities for international sales.

 ### 3D printed designs
 Thanks to mrfrikkie on carbonite I have some designs for a 3D printed case.